Brahvim/AndroidGameControllerLegacy/README.md

-# The *AndroidGameController* Desktop "Server" Program!
+# The *AndroidGameController!* Desktop "Server" Program!

 This is the Desktop program to be used with the [AndroidGameController-Client](https://github.com/Brahvim/AndroidGameControllerClient) Android application!